Introduction

 In the past few years, software for blind resume reviews has become more prevalent and popular.
 This software hides the name of candidates, helping to prevent gender, age, and race biases.
 Sometimes something as simple as a person’s name can result in a hiring manager putting the resume aside without further consideration.

-Along with blind resume reviews to prevent unconscious bias, conducting multiple rounds of interviews with interviewers providing feedback separately can give a more rounded view of the candidate.
+Along with blind resume reviews to prevent unconscious bias, conducting multiple rounds of interviews with interviewers providing feedback separately can give a more rounded view of the candidates.

 4. Add Checks and Balances to Your Processes